mpasserini/arduino_monotron/README.md

 Legato,  Portamento and normal mode

 Todo:
-Velocity
-LFO
+Velocity,
+LFO,
-MIDI CC control
+MIDI CC control,
-VCA
+VCA,
-Upload schematics
+Upload schematics,
+Exponential ADSR curves,
+When in Legato, let the decay continue or it creates artifacts with short notes